WolffM/gameToCalender/README.md

 Replace "Game1, Game2, Game3" with the names of the games you want to track, separated by commas.

-For example:
+### 3. Using Your Steam Wishlist (May Be Limited by Steam's Rate Limiting)

+The tool will try both the Steam API and web scraping methods to fetch your wishlist:

 ```
-python main.py "Starfield, Elden Ring, Hollow Knight: Silksong"
+python main.py -w your_steam_id_or_username
 ```

-If you have a lot of games, you can put them in a text file (one game per line) and run:
+or with the full wishlist URL:

 ```
-python main.py -f games.txt
+python main.py -w https://store.steampowered.com/wishlist/profiles/YOUR_STEAM_ID/
 ```

+**Note:** Your Steam wishlist must be public for this to work.
+You can check your privacy settings in your Steam profile.

+**Troubleshooting:** If you encounter issues with the wishlist feature due to Steam's rate limiting, please use the file-based approach described above.

 ### What Happens Next

 1. The tool will search for each game on Steam
 2. It will create calendar files for each game it finds
 3. A webpage will open in your browser with all the games and their release dates
-4. For each game, you'll see three buttons:
+4. You'll see options to:
-   - **Add to Google Calendar**: Opens Google Calendar with the event details
-   - **Download .ics File**: Downloads a calendar file you can import into any calendar app
-   - **View on Steam**: Opens the game's page on Steam
+   - **Bulk import all events at once** (at the top of the page)
+   - Add individual events to your calendar

 ### Adding Events to Your Calendar

+#### Bulk Import (All Events at Once):
+1. At the top of the webpage, click the "Download All Events (.ics)" button
+2. Open your calendar application
+3. Import the downloaded .ics file:
+   - In Google Calendar: Click the "+" next to "Other calendars" > "Import"
+   - In Apple Calendar: File > Import
+   - In Outlook: File > Open & Export > Import/Export > Import an iCalendar (.ics) file

-#### Google Calendar:
+#### Google Calendar (Individual Events):
-1. Click the "Add to Google Calendar" button
+1. Click the "Add to Google Calendar" button for a specific game
 2. Google Calendar will open in your browser
 3. Review the event details
 4. Click "Save" to add it to your calendar

-#### Other Calendar Apps (Apple Calendar, Outlook, etc.):
+#### Other Calendar Apps (Individual Events):
-1. Click the "Download .ics File" button
+1. Click the "Download .ics File" button for a specific game
 2. Open your calendar application
-3. Import the downloaded .ics file:
+3. Import the downloaded .ics file

-   - In Apple Calendar: File > Import
-   - In Outlook: File > Open & Export > Import/Export > Import an iCalendar (.ics) file
-   - In other apps: Look for an "Import" option in the menu
+After running the script, if you're using GitHub, go to your repository settings and update the default branch to `main`.

 ## Troubleshooting